marciopocebon/ADB/README.md

 I wont include adb shell in any of my commands since I working on the device and not via shell I dont want to include adb shell.
 For all who prefering to work via a terminal like powershell or terminal just add "adb shell" infront of the commands.

+First thing I want to mention since it seems very few people know that you can use below variables, so from now you you don t need to figoure out where your storage is:

+         ls \$EXTERNAL_STORAGE                # View content
+         ls \$SECONDARY_STORAGE               # View content
+         echo \$EXTERNAL_STORAGE              # View path
+         echo \$SECONDARY_STORAGE             # View path

 # Basic

 ### Start ADB server: